reggietheroman/propcert-technical-challenge/README.md

 ## Run

+### Server

-To start the program, run the ff in your terminal:
+To start the server, run the ff in your terminal:
 `pnpm start`

+### ImmuDB

+1. Assuming you are in the project root directory, cd into the containers directory on your terminal. `cd containers`
+2. Assuming you have docker (it should be running) and docker compose already installed, run `docker compose up`.
+If you  want to run in detached mode, use `docker compose up -d`
+3. If you did not run in detached mode, you can use `ctrl + c` in your terminal to stop the service.

 ## Test